Giants vs. Rockies Player Props Betting Odds

 Profar Stats

-- Jurickson Profar has 74 hits with 19 doubles, two triples, six home runs, 36 walks and 32 RBI.
-He's also stolen one base.
+- Jurickson Profar has recorded 74 hits with 19 doubles, two triples, six home runs and 36 walks.
+He has driven in 32 runs with one stolen base.

 Profar Recent Games